A version of this piece was initially published in PR Week.

 The results of previous invasions can still be seen, however.
 Empty plots stand out in otherwise complete blocks, where synagogues from the city’s previously numerous Jewish population were razed by the Nazis.

 It’s not just my colleagues who are concerned.
-The global community has grown increasingly alarmed by the situation in Eastern Ukraine, where Russian troops have amassed just over the borders in Russia and Belarus.
+The global community has grown increasingly alarmed by the situation in the east of Ukraine, where Russian troops have amassed just over the borders in Russia and Belarus.

 In response, many nations have been providing Ukraine with the resources to deal with an invasion – hence their thanks for the weapons.

 For many, Ukraine feels far away.
-Conflict there is unrelated to our world.
+The conflict there is unrelated to our world.
 How could this have any effect on us?

 Photos from a recent trip to Lviv

 Ukraine has a world-leading software industry.
 With major development hubs in Kyiv, Kharkiv, Lviv, Dnipro, and Odesa, Ukrainian firms build and maintain many of the websites and applications you use every day.

 In the comms world, many designers and developers based in Ukraine are white-labeled by UK and US comms firms.